 The lanterns have a burning wick, paper sides, a metal wire frame and they can travel for up to 30 miles.
 This means that they have the ability to set fire to dry crops, trash or even houses if conditions are right.

-A 10-year-old boy in Germany died after his home was burnt down by a sky lantern and newly weds from another German town damaged two houses with their lantern.
+A 10-year-old boy in Germany died after his home was burnt down by a sky lantern and newlyweds from another German town damaged two houses with their lantern.

 In Thailand, they had to ban the release of lanterns near the airport as they were disrupting the planes coming in and out.
 Other airports have reported similar problems.

 The issue with sky lanterns is the twofold, not only are they a fire hazard, but they can also harm wildlife when they inevitably fall back to earth.
 Both farmers and divers have found the remains of lanterns in fields and in the sea.
-The RSPCA have seen so many injuries to wildlife from lanterns that they have started the #EndSkyLitter campaign.
+The RSPCA has seen so many injuries to wildlife from lanterns that they have started the #EndSkyLitter campaign.

 Sky lanterns have become so popular that several countries have noticed the ill-effects and banned them across several states or sometimes across the entire country.
 Places with full or partial bans include Austria, Australia, Chile, Colombia, Thailand, Vietnam, USA, New Zealand, Wales, Spain and Canada.